vipulnaik/diet-exercise-health/profile-information/health-profile.md

 ### Heart rate

-My resting, seated heart rate, as measured by my Omron blood pressure machine as well as my Zacurate pulse oximeter, is generally 45-55 bpm in the morning in summer, and a little higher in the afternoon/evening as well as higher during winter months, with winter afternoon/evenings seeing values up to 65-70 bpm.
+My resting, seated heart rate, as measured by my Omron blood pressure machine as well as my Zacurate pulse oximeter, is generally 42-60 bpm in the morning in summer (before eating or exercise), and a little higher under comparable conditions in the winter.

 My heart rate goes up by about 10-15 bpm when I stand up, and then stabilizes down to about 5 bpm higher than my seated heart rate.

+After I return home from jogging, my heart rate is generally in the 70-100 bpm range.
+It generally takes about an hour to drop to be stably in the 60s, which is still higher than my pre-exercise heart rate.

+My heart rate after eating (for the first two hours after eating) is generally somewhat elevated, in the range of 60-80 bpm.
+The heart rate peaks around 0.5-1.5 hours after finishing my meal.

-Generally, when my resting heart rate exceeds 75 bpm, I can "feel" my heart racing.
+Generally, when my resting heart rate exceeds 75 bpm outside of the post-exercise context, I can "feel" my heart racing.
 After I took antibiotics as part of my recovery process from the [2023-07-05 wisdom tooth removal (left side)](../events/2023/2023-07-05-wisdom-tooth-removal-left-side.md), there were periods where I could feel my heart racing.
 I didn't have the pulse oximeter at the time, so I relied on crude measurement of my